 This means understanding what it is that you are moving and what the best process will be.
 This includes everything from involving the business stake holders, to cost calculation to application evaluation.
 This analysis should give you an output that not only details where the application could go but more importantly, where it can go.

 Microsoft offer several tools to help with some of this.
-First up is Azure TCO.
+First up is Azure Cloud services Total Cost of Ownership.
 This allows you to estimate the cost savings you could make by migrating to Azure.

 This is an assessment tool that is FREE and allows you to discover, document and assess your workloads and their dependencies.
 You can then create cost estimates for running them in Azure.